hieu2695/Final-Project-Group2/Code/README.md

 ## Python scripts description:

 ### Note:
 The data.zip needed to be downloaded and unzipped to data folder in the repo before running codes in this folder.
+Check the instruction in data_download.md in the repo to download data.

 ------------------------------------------------------------------------------------------------------------
 The following scripts needed to be run first in the below order: